 Attunement means understanding what others are thinking, and should not be confused with empathy, which means understanding what others are feeling.

-The two are closely related, but the different matters a lot.
+The two are closely related, but the difference matters a lot.
 Depending on the context, I think if you can clue into either one with someone, that’s a gateway to get to the other.

 With all of the division we’re seeing in the world lately, empathy is becoming vitally important.
 It’s worth taking time to put yourself in someone else’s shoes to see how they’re feeling.